Lesson 3: The Resurrection of Jesus Christ

 5. How do you explain Jesus' appearances?

-Paul records that Jesus appeared to the apostles, to 500 people, to himself, and others.
+Paul records that Jesus appeared to the apostles, to 500 people, to himself, and to others.
 This passage in Corinthians is actually an ancient creed that Paul copies into his letter.
-That puts it much closer to the actual event of the resurrection, making it more reliable.
+That puts it much closer to the actual event of the Resurrection, making it more reliable.
 It has been proposed that in their distress, all the Christians saw Jesus as a hallucination.
 Psychologists discount that theory, citing mass hallucinations as extremely rare (so how did He “appear” to 500 people at once.)

 • If they were hallucinating, why did someone not just go to the tomb, point at the body, and settle the issue?

-• Is hallucination a more likely explanation than the resurrection?
+• Is hallucination a more likely explanation than the Resurrection?

 • Can you think of another option to explain these appearances other than that Jesus was alive?